 Port forwarding is a technique used to enable incoming internet connections to reach your device when using a VPN.
 It is necessary because most VPNs use an NAT firewall to stop users falling victim to malicious incoming connections.
 This is a useful security feature, but it is unfortunately unable to distinguish between incoming connections you don’t want and those that you do.
-It can therefore stop you doing things like seeding when using BitTorrent sites, accessing your device remotely, or accessing personal games or media servers you have set up on your LAN.
+It can therefore stop you doing things like seeding when downloading via BitTorrent, accessing your device remotely, or accessing personal games or media servers you have set up on your LAN.

 If this all sounds a little confusing, don’t worry.
 In this article, we are going to explain everything you need to know about port forwarding, what it is useful for, how to do it, and which are the best VPNs that offer port forwarding.
 We will also address the main question that gets asked about port forwarding; is it safe to do?